How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Complexity of Assets

-Have you got a straightforward estate with a house and some savings?
-That’s simpler and likely cheaper to set up in a trust.
+Do you have a simple estate consisting of a house and some savings?
+Placing it into a trust is probably easier and less expensive.
 But if you’re juggling multiple properties, businesses, and investments, expect to pay more.
 It’s like packing for a trip – the more stuff you have, the bigger (and pricier) the suitcase you’ll need.

 Type of Trust